0xSpaceShard/starknet-devnet-js/README.md

 $ npm i starknet-devnet
 ```

-# Supported Devnet version
+# Compatibility

-This library is compatible with Devnet versions starting from commit `81ed1109ce12283e0d18c72f80131e3b89df4efa`.
-Use this and later versions of Devnet by [installing from source](https://0xspaceshard.github.io/starknet-devnet-rs/docs/running/install#run-from-source) or [running with Docker](https://0xspaceshard.github.io/starknet-devnet-rs/docs/running/docker/).
+This library is compatible with Devnet versions starting with `v0.1.1`.
+More functionality is being added while you are reading this:

+## TODO (missing functionality)

+-   [ ] account impersonation
+    -   devnet_impersonateAccount
+    -   devnet_stopImpesonatingAccount
+    -   devnet_autoImpersonate
+    -   devnet_stopAutoImpersonate
+-   [ ] dumping and loading
+    -   devnet_dump
+    -   devnet_load

 # Usage